 What do Schools Look for in a Personal Essay?

-The instructions for personal statements have been deliberately written to elicit the information committees are looking for about each applicant.
+The instructions for personal statements have been deliberately written to elicit the information committees are looking from each of the applicants.
 Committees look for essays that respond to each question.
-They also look for ones that are written in compliance to directions (page limit, font and font size, and ink color).
-After all, if you can’t follow instructions, how will you get through their program?
+They also look for ones that are written in compliance to directions (page limit, font and font size, number of paragraphs, etc.).
+After all, if you can’t follow instructions, how will you get through the rest of your education?

-These committees want to get to know you through your essay, so make it about YOU.
+These committees want to get to know each candidate through their essay, so it's best if you're making it about YOU.
 What makes you who you are?
 Be honest and sincere.
 The members of each committee will “get” your sincerity, and this will increase your chances of admission.

-Graduate schools look for essays containing real-life evidence of your experiences—they should back up your statements in other documents you submit.
+Graduate schools look for essays containing real-life evidence of your experiences; this should back up your statements in other documents or letters of recommendation you submit.
 It helps an admission committee when you write about your professional goals and interests, using honesty and examples that illustrate how your plans mesh with the school/program mission.

 Steps to Take When Writing Your Essay